 Can you eat your way to hot flash relief?
 And, if so, what are the best foods for hot flashes?

 Some research says dietary changes can help manage this symptom.
-One study showed that eating small meals more frequently could help to maintain stable blood glucose levels (a key ingredient in maintaining hormonal balance) which in-turn, may help reduce hot flash severity.4 But experts claim what you eat matters, too.
+One study showed that eating small meals more frequently may influence blood glucose levels, which in-turn, may help reduce hot flash severity.4 But experts claim what you eat matters, too.
 A few commonly studied foods for hot flash relief include the below.

 Fiber-Rich Foods